-- Validate data in real time – Real-time validation of data allows you to react quickly if there is a problem.
-Software keeps track of the brewing process as it unfolds.
+- Validate data in real-time – Real-time validation of data allows you to react quickly if there is a problem.
+The software keeps track of the brewing process as it unfolds.
 If there is a kink in the system, you will know about it immediately, which will help you solve it more quickly.
 Real-time validation is crucial in preventing your batches from spoiling.

 - Increase batch consistency – The beauty of the constant influx of data and sorting through it in an orderly, systematic way is that you can easily spot sources of inconsistencies among your batches.
 Brewing software monitors important parameters across all batches.
 It is only a matter of comparing the information from one batch to another to understand what could be going wrong and what you need to fix.

 - Analyze the level of efficiency – Assessing how efficient you are in your brewing is difficult.
 Dozens of calculations are involved – the cost of a batch, how much you profit from a unit, how much product or ingredients you wasted, and more.
 Brewers often resort to using average numbers for these figures, even though it is important to take into account the actual values.
 The software will do all the calculations for you, with precise numbers, offering you the data you need to compare costs, price new products, and see which areas need an efficiency boost.